Electron-Minecraft-Launcher/EML-Lib-v2/README.md

 You can submit your tests by creating an issue.

 Please indicate the following information in your issue:

 - The Minecraft version;
 - The operating system the test was performed on (including the version);
 - The loader used (Vanilla, Forge, Fabric, etc., including the loader version);
-- The result of the test (`OK` if the test was successful, `KO` if the test failed, or a detailed explanation if the test was not conclusive).
+- The result of the test (`OK` if the test was successful, `KO` if the test failed, or a detailed explanation if the test was not conclusive and if it breaks the game).

 [^1]: Requires the [EML AdminTool](https://github.com/Electron-Minecraft-Launcher/EML-AdminTool-v2).